DJodhun/QMC/README.md

 ## What This Repository Contains

 The main code file, Quantum Monte Carlo Project [Final Code].py is all that is required to run the code.
-The results folder includes a variety of plots showcasing the different values of $L$.
+The results folder will eventually include a variety of plots showcasing the different values of $L$.